Paymvi/raspberry-pi/4_Cloud_Server.md

-# How to Setup your own cloud server
+# How to Setup your own Cloud Server

 This is how you can make your own google drive!
 - Manual installation style